 - the cost of managing your tax affairs

-- personal super contributions
+- personal super contributions you paid to your super fund

 - gifts and donations to organisations that are endorsed by the ATO as deductible gift recipients